-These guidelines apply to all CCA participants, which include all persons engaged in any paid or volunteer capacity with the CCA or otherwise under the jurisdiction of the CCA.
+These guidelines apply to all Curling Canada participants, which include all persons engaged in any paid or volunteer capacity with the Curling Canada or otherwise under the jurisdiction of the Curling Canada.

-Without limiting the reach of the guidelines, CCA participants include:
+Without limiting the reach of the guidelines, Curling Canada participants include:

-all athletes eligible for nomination to, or forming part of, any team participating in sport competitions over which the CCA has jurisdiction;
+all athletes eligible for nomination to, or forming part of, any team participating in sport competitions over which the Curling Canada has jurisdiction;

 all persons working with those teams or athletes, including coaches, medical and paramedical personnel, and other support persons;

-CCA employees and persons under contract with the CCA; and
+Curling Canada employees and persons under contract with the Curling Canada; and

-The CCA’s Policy and these guidelines apply to CCA participants at all times, during the course of their work in sport and also during other activities where their conduct may affect the sport environment.
+Curling Canada’s Policy and these guidelines apply to Curling Canada participants at all times, during the course of their work in sport and also during other activities where their conduct may affect the sport environment.

 “PERSON IN AUTHORITY”

-A person in authority is any CCA participant in a position of authority over, or trusted by, a person who may be experiencing discrimination or harassment, and can include such persons as team leaders, coaches, trainers, medical or paramedical personnel, parents or other volunteers and supervisors.
+A person in authority is any Curling Canada participant in a position of authority over, or trusted by, a person who may be experiencing discrimination or harassment, and can include such persons as team leaders, coaches, trainers, medical or paramedical personnel, parents or other volunteers and supervisors.

 Discrimination is any distinction, whether intentional or not but based on prohibited grounds, which has the effect of imposing burdens, obligations or disadvantages on an individual that are not imposed on others, or which withholds or limits access to opportunities, benefits and advantages available to others.

-The prohibited grounds of discrimination under the CCA Policy are as follows:
+The prohibited grounds of discrimination under the Curling Canada Policy are as follows: